 Some people find variety by doing drugs.
 Others will do it by over-eating.
 Some may try extreme sports.
 Others may get variety from a conversation with someone they find interesting, or by setting a new goal.
 And still others get variety by having a big problem.
 There are a million ways to get variety.
 The only question is, what is your way, and is it helping or hurting you?

 The third need is significance.

 We all have the need to feel that our lives are significant – that our lives are important, unique, and in some way special.

 In an intimate relationship, if your partner ever starts thinking something or someone is more important than you, that will initiate serious pain.
 That “someone” could be your child, a mother, a father, your coworker, or even an outside party.
 And the instant that happens – as soon as someone feels like something else is more significant than them – that is when the relationship starts to break down.

-Outside of an intimate relationship, there are unlimited ways that people find significance.
-And those ways can be productive, neutral, or destructive.
+Outside of an intimate relationship, there are unlimited ways that people find significance in their lives.
+And those ways can be productive, neutral or destructive.

 For example, if you meet your need for significance by giving more than anyone else – by finding your uniqueness by making a difference in the world – there is no downside to that, only upside.
+You find an organization that you’re passionate about and offer up your time or resources to help it succeed.
 The power of generosity and compassion can change the world.

 But what about those who resort to violence?
 When someone points a gun at you, how significant are they in your life right now?
 They are life-and-death significant.
 Violence is the fastest and cheapest way to get a feeling of significance from others.
 Unfortunately, it destroys the person using it and the victims involved.
 But violence has been around the entirety of humanity’s history, and it will be around forever unless we realize this and make a conscious change.